ita-design-system/eleventy-libdoc-website/content/creating-content/widgets/images.md

 [Markdown images](/content/creating-content/markdown.md#images) are useful for everyday use but sometime it comes you have to highlight your images.

+{% alert 'This widget is in relation with [default image background color](/content/configuration/default-image-background-color.md)', 'info', 'Nice to know' %}

 ## Light background on images with transparency

 `light` class name on `<img>` tag applies a white background on image.